kmweeks/kmweeks.github.io/blog/_posts/2013-10-17-creating-aliases-in-terminal.md

 alias myproject='cd ~/path/to/myproject'
 {% endhighlight %}

-So we've added an alias to .bash_profile, but we can't use it until we refresh the file.
+Exit with control+x, then Y, then return.
+Now you've added an alias to .bash_profile, but we can't use it until we refresh the file.
 In Terminal, type

 {% highlight bash %}
 source .bash_profile